ben-ng/phonegap-air/README.md

 4. When a selection is made in the dev panel

 If an update finishes downloading while the app is in the foreground, it will only be applied when the user reopens the app.

+Just because an update is attempted does not mean that files are actually downloaded.
+Files are downloaded when:

+1. If the endpoint is Production or Staging AND the version has incremented since the last update
+2. If the update was triggered from the dev tools
+3. If the custom endpoint is selected

+The custom endpoint will always result in file downloads because they are usually pointed at development machines, where incrementing the version number so often is tedious and unnecessary.

+Only files that have changed will be downloaded, and the update will be aborted if any of the checksums do not match.

 ## Support